vitale232/covid-web/README.md

 | ./dist/peese/peese-latest.geojson    | https://covid-19-geojson.s3.amazonaws.com/peese-latest.geojson |
 | ./dist/peese/peese-latest.geojson.gz | https://covid-19-geojson.s3.amazonaws.com/peese-latest.geojson.gz |

 The data is formatted such that each individual record is a feature in a GeoJSON feature collection.
-The geometry of the features are MultiPolygon features, and the properties of each feature include the date of the case count, all of the census data, and all of the census data.
+The geometry of the features are MultiPolygon features, and the properties of each feature include the date of the case count, the case count, and all of the census data.
 This data structure is anything but efficient, and we're open to suggestions.

+*NOTE: the `new_cases` field is calculated by this toolset.
+It is not reported by PEESE.*

 ### Slim Census Data and COVID-19 Cases